- Canary Islands

 Tenerife has many great places to eat, from fancy restaurants where you can enjoy a special meal, to typical Spanish restaurants, where you can try the local dishes.

-On our first trip to Spain, a local man from the rental car company has told us to look for the restaurants that are called Bodegon in Spanish, because there we will find authentic food.
+On our first trip to Spain, a local man from the rental car company told us to look for the restaurants that are called Bodegon in Spanish, because there we will find authentic food.
 These restaurants usually don't have the best design but the clientele is usually made up of Spanish people and the waiters usually don't speak that much English, or any other foreign language.

-These are the sorts of restaurants we will try to recommend to you in this article, typical Spanish restaurants found on the island of Tenerife, far from the popular resorts like Playa las Americas.
+These are the sorts of restaurants we will try to recommend to you in this article, typical Spanish restaurants found on the island of Tenerife, far from the popular resorts like Playa de las Americas.

 We have personally tried all these restaurants and we hope you will enjoy them too if you decide to eat at some of the places.
 And if you do, please come back and let us know what your thoughts were, we want to keep this article updated, and the situation with restaurants can change pretty quickly.